Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Can you eat raw pizza dough?

 Almost all the flour in most supermarkets has some potassium bromate content.
-Commercial bakers depend on this additive to improve the dough elasticity, higher rise, and shorter production times.
+Commercial bakers depend on this additive to improve dough elasticity, higher rise, and shorter production times.

 The potassium bromate additive, in theory, needs to bake out while it cooks; however, if any contents remain behind, it can be very hazardous to humans.
 Accordingly, it would be best not to eat raw or uncooked pizza dough.